PaulSolt/LimitPinchGestureZoom/README.md

             pinchGesture.scale = 1;
         }
     }

+Conform to the UIGestureRecognizerDelegate Protocol and make sure to set the delegate for each gesture you create.
+This method can have more complex logic, but I find that YES is enough for general photo collage type apps.

     - (BOOL)gestureRecognizer:(UIGestureRecognizer *)gestureRecognizer shouldRecognizeSimultaneouslyWithGestureRecognizer:(UIGestureRecognizer *)otherGestureRecognizer {
         return YES; // Works for most use cases of pinch + zoom + pan